Mosi-oa-Tunya National Park: The falls section of the park

 The falls section of the national park includes the rainforest on the cliff opposite the Eastern Cataract, which is sustained by spray from the falls.
-It contains plants rare for the area such as pod mahogany, ebony, ivory palm, wild date palm and a number of creepers and lianas.
+It contains plants rare for the area such as pod mahogany, ebony, ivory palm, wild date palm and several creepers and lianas.
 Small antelopes and warthogs inhabit this area, and may also be seen on the paths through the riverine forest leading to the falls.

-In November 2005 a new statue of explorer David Livingstone was erected in the park (the original and more famous Livingstone statue is on the Zimbabwean side).
+In November 2005, a new statue of explorer David Livingstone was erected in the park (the original and more famous Livingstone statue is on the Zimbabwean side).
 A plaque was also unveiled on Livingstone Island to mark the spot from which Livingstone was the first European to see the falls.

 The Knife-Edge Bridge was constructed in this area in the 1960s to enable access on foot to the cliffs looking over the Rainbow Falls and the First Gorge's exit to the Boiling Pot in the Second Gorge.
 A steep footpath also goes down to the Boiling Pot, with views of the Second Gorge and the Victoria Falls Bridge.

 In the area directly before the river plunges over Victoria Falls, there is a small undeveloped stretch of the park which is currently the only riverfront location that can be accessed without paying a fee.
 It is a crucial location for elephants to cross the river.

 The tops of the deep gorges below the falls can be reached by road and walking tracks through the park and are good places to see klipspringers, clawless otters and 35 species of raptors, such as the Taita falcon, Verreaux's eagle, peregrine falcon and augur buzzard, all of which breed there.